Handbook of Success

 Some Research Programs/Funding Opportunities:

 Internships are a fantastic way to obtain hands-on experience in the field you would like to get in to.
 It looks great on a resume, and if you like where you internshipped and want to continue your career with that business/organization, you then created a network and relationship with them so they would most likely hire you.
 For more information on internships and where to find one, contact the Coordinator of Internships for the Humanities Cathy Doederlein (firstname.lastname@example.org 815-753-1016 Office Zulauf Hall 307).
 She also has a Facebook page where she keeps students updated with internships that have become available.
-Search Facebook for the group: NIU Humanities Majors Internships from her 'linked-in' page:
+Search Facebook for the group: NIU Humanities Majors Internships.
+She also has e-mail notifications.

-ü Attend the Internship Fairs (www.niu.edu/CareerServices).
+Attend the Internship Fairs (www.niu.edu/CareerServices).
 The Career Services Office is very useful for internships and resumes.
-The Next internship fair will be Tuesday, Feb.
-21, 2012, @ the Convocation Center from 10am-3pm.

-ü Network.
-Pursue contacts received through family and friends which may lead you to an internship opportunity with their careers.
+- Pursue contacts received through family and friends that may lead you to an internship opportunity with their employers.

 Research Grad Schools Early On

 If you are really serious about going to a certain school, make the effort to actually visit it, no matter how far it is.
 Contact and talk to the professors you’d be working with at the grad school personally, so when they go through all the applications, yours will pop out because they will remember your face.
 Ask them about their projects and share how interested you are in contributing and being and asset.
-Be sure to watch for grad school prep seminars!
+Be sure to watch for grad school prep seminars offered by the OSEEL Office:

 Some sources for finding and researching grad schools:

-ü http://www.petersons.com/graduate-schools.aspx- Helps students find the right graduate school for them, details test preparation and how to pay for graduate school.
+- http://www.petersons.com/graduate-schools.aspx- Helps students find the right graduate school for them, it has details on test preparation and how to pay for graduate school.

 The NIU History Graduate Program: http://www.niu.edu/history/graduate/index.shtml